Ng031018/BEMM457-Individual-Assignment/README.md

   - PNG images exported from the notebooks and used in the written report (e.g. daily/hourly demand plots, regression diagnostics).
 - `requirements.txt`
   - List of Python packages used in the notebooks.
+These notebooks reproduce the cleaning, exploratory analysis, regression models and figures referenced in the written report.
 ---

 ## How to run the analysis